Hispania: Background

-Carthaginian Hispania

-After its defeat by the Romans in the First Punic War (264 BC–241 BC), Carthage compensated for its loss of Sicily by rebuilding a commercial empire in Hispania.

-The major part of the Punic Wars, fought between the Punic Carthaginians and the Romans, was fought on the Iberian Peninsula.
-Carthage gave control of the Iberian Peninsula and much of its empire to Rome in 201 BC as part of the peace treaty after its defeat in the Second Punic War, and Rome completed its replacement of Carthage as the dominant power in the Mediterranean area.
-By then the Romans had adopted the Carthaginian name, romanized first as Ispania.
-The term later received an H, much like what happened with Hibernia, and was pluralized as Hispaniae, as had been done with the Three Gauls.

 Roman conquest

-Roman armies invaded the Iberian peninsula in 218 BC and used it as a training ground for officers and as a proving ground for tactics during campaigns against the Carthaginians, the Iberians, the Lusitanians, the Gallaecians and other Celts.
+Roman armies invaded the Iberian Peninsula in 218 BC and used it as a training ground for officers and as a proving ground for tactics during campaigns against the Carthaginians, the Iberians, the Lusitanians, the Gallaecians and other Celts.
 It was not until 19 BC that the Roman emperor Augustus (r.
 27 BC–AD 14) was able to complete the conquest (see Cantabrian Wars).
 Until then, much of Hispania remained autonomous.

 Romanization proceeded quickly in some regions where there are references to the togati, and very slowly in others, after the time of Augustus, and Hispania was divided into three separately governed provinces, and nine provinces by the 4th century.
 More importantly, Hispania was for 500 years part of a cosmopolitan world empire bound together by law, language, and the Roman road.
-But the impact of Hispania in the newcomers was also substantial.
-Caesar wrote on the Civil Wars that the soldiers from the Second Legion had become Hispanicized and regarded themselves as hispanici.
+But the impact of Hispania on the newcomers was also substantial.
+Caesar wrote that the soldiers from the Second Legion had become Hispanicized and regarded themselves as hispanici.